 I’ve put together a new 12-week workout program that combines all my favorite things: powerlifting, OLY lifting, gymnastics, and interval conditioning.
 The workouts shouldn’t take longer than 45 minutes each day and the combination of lifts + conditioning will make you stronger, leaner, faster, and more powerful.
 The workouts are for the intermediate to advanced lifter, however they can be modified to meet your needs.
 And the best part about the program is that when you’re done, you can start over!
 Compare your progress and watch your strength and cardio grow!!

-Free Bonus Gift ended on April 14 but you can still get it and it is a PAY-WHAT-YOU-WILL product, meaning you pay whatever you want.
+BONUS!
+This is a PAY-WHAT-YOU-WILL product, meaning you pay whatever you want.
 You can access that here.